Square foot gardening is a method of grow vegetables and herbs that make the most of small spaces.

-If you want a versatile, user-friendly approach to gardening, square foot gardening may be right for you.
+If you want a versatile, user-friendly approach to gardening while using less space, square foot gardening may be right for you.

 It allows you to create a variety of structures and layouts according to your needs.

-You may even install a vertical frame or netting structure to accommodate vining crops or add protective measures, such as a removal chicken wire mesh placed over the box, to fight against pests and frost.
+You may even install a vertical frame or netting structure to accommodate vining crops or add protective measures, such as a removal chicken wire mesh placed over the box, to fight against pests and extend your growing season.

-Square foot gardening allows you to modify your garden according to your needs and preferences.
+The square-foot gardening method (sfg method) allows you to modify your garden according to your needs and preferences.

 Easy Steps to Start Your Square Foot Gardening